 Capture more value from vetted, hard-working candidates by automatically engaging throughout the entire assignment.

 Keep a finger on the pulse of your business by automating frequent NPS surveys to contractors and clients and uncover issues before they spiral.

 We analysed data from Bullhorn customers using automation and those that did not.
 The results?
-Automation helps firms create more competitive distance in job adds, submissions and placements vs. those firms that haven't automated processes and communications.
+Automation helps agencies create more competitive distance in job adds, submissions and placements vs. those agencies that haven’t automated processes and communications.

 Whether you are an experienced recruiting automation user or are just getting started, here are recruitment-specific automations that you can implement now

 Improve data accuracy and create a more actionable talent pool by automating simple data cleanup tasks like copying, clearing, and setting field values.